landisdesign/reactlibs/README.md

 I do prefer arrow functions for simple pure utility functions, as well as for simple lambda functions that can fit in a short line.
 If a lambda function starts getting too big or confusing as an expression, I'll turn it into a descriptively named function.

 These are all personal greenfield preferences.
 I'm happy to follow whatever patterns are being used where I go.

+(As a note, my prior job had us using double quotes for strings.
+After 15 years of that, and seeing single quotes taking the JavaScript world by storm, I'm seeing myself mix the two quote types in my code as my fingers fly through accustomed patterns.
+I expect to be able to conform as I follow a specific pattern and retrain my fingers.)